A Generalist Agent: Data Collection Details

 \subsection{Meta-World}

-Meta-World~\citep{yu2020meta} is a suite of environments for benchmarking meta-reinforcement learning and multi-task learning.
+0.2cm Meta-World~\citep{yu2020meta} is a suite of environments\footnote{We used a version from July 23rd 2021, specifically the following version: \url{https://github.com/rlworkgroup/metaworld/commit/a0009ed9a208ff9864a5c1368c04c273bb20dd06}.} for benchmarking meta-reinforcement learning and multi-task learning.
 We collect data from all train and test tasks in the MT50 mode by training a MPO agent~\citep{abdolmaleki2018maximum} with unlimited environment seeds and with access to state of the MuJoCo physics engine.
 The collected data also contains the MuJoCo physics engine state.